weronikanitecka/privacy-index/README.md

 ## About Guardatum

-Guardatum is a privacy intelligence company building tools that make data rights transparent and actionable — in real time, at the moment of consent, not after your data has already been shared.
+Guardatum is a privacy intelligence NGO building tools that make data rights transparent and actionable — in real time, at the moment of consent, not after your data has already been shared.

 - **CEO:** Weronika Nitecka — [weronika@guardatum.org](mailto:weronika@guardatum.org)
 - **CTO:** Estera Kot, PhD